Back

 Project Overview and Delays

-The 600-seat theatre and convention centre began construction in February 2022.
-Its initial target completion date was October 2023.
+The 600-seat theatre and convention centre began construction in February 2022, with an initial target completion date of October 2023.
 Construction has been ongoing for years near the Busselton foreshore.

 Factors Contributing to Cost Increases and Delays